ShahedSabab/Rain-prediction/README.md

 • A neural network is trained with 3 hidden layers and 2 dropout layers. <br>
 • Overall 80% accuracy is accieved.
 (F1=0.73)

+# How to run:
+Please check rainPrediction.ipynb file.